-As of the 2016-2017 school year, Rhode Island’s schools were home to a little over 11,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Rhode Island were Spanish, Portuguese-based creoles and pidgins, Portuguese, Chinese, and Arabic.
+As of 2019, Rhode Island’s schools were home to a little over 17,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Rhode Island have been Spanish, Portuguese-based creoles and pidgins, Portuguese, Chinese, and Arabic.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Rhode Island is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2003.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.